alexbeldam/problem-solving/README.md

 ###

-<p>Special thank you for all people that contributed for this project.</p>
+<p>Special thanks to all the wonderful people who contributed to this project!</p>

 ###